 Of course, you don’t need to try to tell all these story in a single video.
 A better option is to address each story individually, drawing upon common themes as you share separate lessons.

-How are organizations using video to onboard new employees?
+How are organizations using video to onboard and welcome new employees?

 Introductions to Company Culture and Values